Using Medical Informatics Services

 Fees for Service.
 We offer an hourly fee-for-service for all informatics services.
 We will provide you pricing information when responding to your inquiry.
 This may be the preferred model custom solution development and integration where it is often difficult for both investigators and informaticians to place a fixed time/cost on certain open-ended questions or underspecified requirements.
 We place a high value on transparency and attempt to provide accurate effort forecasting and use a software project management system for defining milestones, tasks, and time-tracking.

 Research Collaboration - Medical Informatics Personnel on Grants

 Medical Informatics faculty/staff member is a co-investigator on grants submitted and awarded.

-Medical Informatics personnel % time on a grant should be represenative of the actual effort required to meet deliverables.
+Medical Informatics personnel % time on a grant should be representative of the actual effort required to meet deliverables.
 (In no case should staff effort be less than five percent.)

 If you used informatics services (e.g.: REDCap, HERON) or consultation was used for the research described in your manuscript, you need to cite the support of Frontiers, our regional CTSA award.
-Instructions here.
+View instructions on citing Frontiers.

 If used REDCap, please cite its authors.

 If you used HERON, please cite us and the authors of i2b2: